mohamedsayedantar/Robotic-Arm-Pick-Place/README.md

 # Robotic arm - Pick & Place project [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)

-Using Gazebo and RViz to simulate robotic arm "kuka-KR210" with 6 degree of freedom, and perform forward and inverse kinematics to pick an object from any shelf and place it or drop it in another place.
+Using Gazebo and RViz to simulate robotic arm "kuka-KR210" with 6 degree of freedom, and perform the forward and the inverse kinematics to pick an object from any shelf and place it or drop it in another place.

 Gazebo, a physics based 3D simulator extensively used in the robotics world.